Chapter 4: Return Types of Template Functions in C++

 2

-As you can see, the compiler has deduced the return type from the return statement itself, and no explicit auto variable declaration and initialization was necessary.
-However, we need to note here that using auto to deduce the return type by the compiler is only supported in C++14 or higher version.
+The compiler has deduced the return type from the return statement itself.
+As you can see, no explicit auto variable declaration and initialization was necessary.
+However, we need to note here that using auto to deduce the return type by the compiler is only supported in C++14 or higher.
 In the next section, we will learn about the compiler dependency in using auto.

 Understanding the compiler dependency

-In the previous two programs, you might have noticed that we have specified –std=c++14 in the command line while compiling the program.
-The reason is using auto in this fashion is supported in C++14 and above.
+In the previous two programs, you might have noticed that we have specified --std=c++14 in the command line while compiling the program.
+The reason is that using auto in this fashion is supported in C++14 and above.
 So, if your compiler does not have the support of C++14, you will get an error.
-To verify that this is not supported in C++11, you can change the compile version from C++14 to C++11 as the following, and it will throw an error:
+To verify that this is not supported in C++11, you can change the compile version from C++14 to C++11 as follows, and it will throw an error:

 $ g++ auto_return_type_2.cpp --std=c++11 -o auto_return_type_2 -Wall -Werror